Course Number and Title: AET 270 Architectural Drafting/Design IV

 - Incorporate accessible and universal design elements.

-- Integrate construction materials and methods and mechanical and electrical systems into the building design.
+- Integrate construction materials and methods and building service principles into the building design.

 - Research and select appropriate building systems and materials

-- Document HVAC, electrical, lighting, data, water, sewage, storm water, and other building systems used in the building design.
+- Propose potential building service systems for the building design.
+Document HVAC, electrical, lighting, data, water, sewage, storm water, and other building systems used in the building design.

 - Use accepted industry drafting techniques, standards, and equipment in the design, drafting, and presentation processes.